vuex-orm/plugin-graphql/docs/guide/custom-queries/README.md

 As you can see you have to provide the query name and any further arguments you want to pass.
 In this case we send the post id, but this could be anything else.
 Please also notice that `record.$customQuery` automatically adds the id of the record into the arguments list.
-The plugin automatically determines if there are multiple records or a single record is requests by looking in the arguments hash if there is a `id` field and respectively setups the query.
+The plugin automatically determines if there are multiple records or a single record is returned by looking in the arguments hash if there is a `id` field and respectively setups the query.

 A model related custom query is always tied to the model, so the plugin expects the return value of the custom query is of the model type.
 In this example that means, that Vuex-ORM-GraphQL expects that the `example` query is of type `Post`.

 This generates the following query: